-The Pyrénées-Atlantiques, known for its breathtaking landscapes and rich historical heritage, is also home to many fascinating abandoned sites.
-Urbex (urban exploration) in this region offers a unique opportunity to discover forgotten places, steeped in mystery and history.
-Here are the five must-see urbex sites to explore in the Pyrénées-Atlantiques.
+The Pyrénées-Atlantiques, known for its breathtaking landscapes and rich historical heritage, also harbors many fascinating abandoned sites.
+Urban exploration ( urbex ) in this region offers a unique opportunity to discover forgotten places steeped in mystery and history.
+Here are five must-see urban exploration sites to explore in the Pyrénées-Atlantiques.

-An Abandoned Architectural Gem Villa Belza , located on the coast of Biarritz, is a magnificent example of abandoned architecture.
-Built in the late 19th century, this villa offers stunning views of the Atlantic Ocean and a mysterious atmosphere.
+An Abandoned Architectural Gem: Villa Winston is a magnificent example of abandoned architecture.
+Built at the end of the 19th century, this villa offers a mysterious atmosphere.

 Site Features

-- State of Disrepair: Partially ruined, some sections still intact.
+- State of disrepair: Partially in ruins, some sections still intact.

 - Access: Access is restricted and requires caution and discretion.